Waqar-107/C-Basics/README.md

   swap(ref a, ref b);
   ```

   3. output: A return statement can be used for returning only one value from a function.
-However, using output parameters, you can return two values from a function.
+However, using output parameters, we can return two values from a function.

   ```csharp
   void getValue(out int x ) {